Peter John Olivi

 Each argument appeals to our experience of forming within ourselves abstract ideas: in the first case propositional ideas, in the second universals.
 Intellect in each case is said to form a verbum.
 Olivi replies that no such inner word is necessary.
 In each case we have an act of conceptual thought, but no object is formed in intellect over and above the act of thinking itself.
 Indeed, if anything, such an object “would be an impediment” (6.2.3)—alluding to the epistemological difficulties discussed in the previous section.

 By eliminating the representations that might intervene between intellect and external reality, Olivi gives us what we might be tempted to think of as a direct realist theory of intellectual cognition.
-Yet direct realism faces a serious problem at the intellectual level, a problem that Olivi's discussion fails to acknowledge.
+Yet direct realism faces a serious problem at the intellectual level, a problem that Olivi’s discussion fails to acknowledge.
 Direct realism is attractive as a theory of sensation because it seems clear what the objects of sensation are.
 But what are we directly in touch with when our intellect thinks abstractly or propositionally?
 One answer to this question is Platonism: universals and/or propositions have some kind of abstract mode of existence, independently of the human mind.
 Like almost all the scholastics, Olivi firmly rejects this kind of account (Q13).
 Another kind of answer, sometimes called conceptualism, treats universals and/or propositions as mental constructs.
 Defenders of the object theory can take this approach.
-They can hold that although there are no universals or propositions in re, there are universals and propositions in mente.
+They can hold that although there are no universals or propositions in external things (in re), there are universals and propositions in the mind (in mente).
 The verbum, serving as universal or as proposition, will (in some cautiously described sense) be the object of thought.

 Olivi’s act theory would seem to rule out this kind of conceptualism.
 But what then will Olivi put in its place?
 He speaks of intellect’s “attending to and considering the real character of a common or specific nature” (376–379), as if he has an unproblematic account of intellect’s relationship to the external world.
 Yet he says nothing to clarify the status of this relationship.
 He simply does not seem to have recognized the problem of abstract knowledge as a fundamental metaphysical motivation for the object theory.
 In this respect his overall account, although conceptually innovative, remains fundamentally incomplete.